Who We Are

 In 2007, nothing was happening.
 Other Florida cities had Miracle League baseball, but it took a meeting between Bob Mitchell and Major League Baseball pitcher Trever Miller to spark the process of bringing a Miracle League to the Sarasota-Bradenton area.

 The former Tampa Bay Ray left-hander, the father of a differently-abled child, showed Mitchell, a life insurance agent specializing in families with special needs and a board member of the local Easter Seals, a video on the Miracle League.

 “I said, ‘I got to do that in Sarasota,'” Mitchell said. “‘It’s gotta be.'”

 Thus, the project commenced.
 An existing softball field at Longwood Park, just off University Parkway, was earmarked for renovation according to Miracle League specifications.

-Each field must have a flat, rubberized surface to accommodate the special needs players, accompanied at all times by a “buddy” who assists in the field and at the plate.
+Each field must have a flat, rubberized surface to accommodate differently-abled players.
+All of our athletes are accompanied at all times by a “buddy” who assists in the field and at the plate.

-Sarasota County committed $500,000 to capital improvements, with Mitchell and his board of directors responsible for the remaining funds that will provide restrooms, a pavilion, a concession stand and electronic scoreboard “so the kids can see their picture.”
+Sarasota County committed $500,000 to capital improvements, with Mitchell and his board of directors responsible for the remaining funds that provided restrooms, a pavilion, a concession stand and covered bleachers.

 Said Mitchell, “My dream situation is we have so many kids signed up that we have to build another field.”